normanarnold492/notes/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 Focus on writing clear, correct and maintainable code first.
 Optimization should only be done after profiling and identifying bottlenecks.

+# 2023-12-17
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
+It's better to write clear, simple code first and optimize only when necessary, based on profiling and measurement.